About scope for schools

 Wireless devices (including wireless access points) that can communicate with other devices via the internet are included in the scope.

-Anyone who accesses school data or services via the internet from home as part of their contracted working hours is classed as a home worker.
+Anyone who accesses school data or services via the internet from home is classed as a home worker.

 Please note, this does not include students accessing a segregated student network.